-I believe that by keeping track of all your finances by hand, you can get a better understanding of where your money is going.
-By relying on software to do this, you can easily miss spending patterns that you may want to change.
+By keeping track of all your finances by hand, you can get a better understanding of where your money is going.
+Relying on software to do this, you can easily miss spending patterns that you may want to change.

 - account sheet (these can be printed multiple times for each and every account you have open such as a checking account, savings account, credit cards, and loans)

 - bill recorder (I use these to track all upcoming bills to be paid so that I don’t forget to pay them)

 I use these pages for every account I have.
 This includes checking accounts, savings accounts, Paypal accounts, the mortgage, various retirement accounts, and investment accounts.

 If you are trying to get a hold of your finances, I suggest you do the same so that you have all your finances laid out.